-Do you plan events in Europe?
-What you need to know about GDPR.
+Events in Europe?
+What you need to know about GDPR

 There is a big change for those that plan and organize events in Europe.
 You need to understand the new GDPR and get your data in order pronto.